Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The above said, the ax is increasingly featured in Chinese video games, Xianxia movies, and fantasy television series in modern times.

-To give an example, in the Taiwanese video game series, Heavenly Sword, Pangu’s Ax is one of ten supreme artifacts of China.
-In this franchise, it is not only a mighty weapon, it is also capable of creating time-traveling portals with one cleave.
+To give an example, in the Taiwanese video game series, Xuan Yuan Sword, Pangu’s Ax is one of ten supreme artifacts of China.
+In this franchise, it is not just a mighty weapon, it is also capable of creating time-traveling portals with one cleave.

 5. Kusanagi no Tsurugi

 Part of the Japanese Imperial Regalia, the “grass-cutter sword” was retrieved from the carcass of the dreaded Orochi Serpent by Shinto Storm God Susanoo and gifted to his sister, the Sun Goddess Amaterasu.
-Thereafter, it was given to the warrior Yamato Takeru, a legendary ancestor of the Japanese emperors.
+Thereafter, it was given to the warrior prince Yamato Takeru, a legendary ancestor of the Japanese emperors.
+This latter act is said to be an acknowledgment of the divine lineage of the Japanese royal family.

-The formal name of this mythological weapon is also Ame-no-Murakumo-no-Tsurugi, with the alternate name given by Yamato Takeru.
-While escaping from his enemies, the prince warrior hid in a grassland.
-He then used the sword to swipe away grass and redirect wildfire back at his enemies.
+Finally, the formal name of this Japanese mythological weapon is Ame-no-Murakumo-no-Tsurugi.
+The alternate name stems from the most famous legend associated with Yamato Takeru.
+While escaping from enemies, the warrior prince hid in a grass field.
+Subsequently, he also used the sword to swipe away large swathes of grass and redirect wildfire back at his enemies.

 Thanks to Marvel Comics and its many movies, the legendary hammer of Norse Thunder God Thor is now famous throughout the world.

 Described in the movies as forged by dwarves in the heart of a dying star, Mjolnir was extremely durable, enhanced by a variety of enhancements, and usable only by those deemed worthy by the hammer.
-Additionally, it could also summon thunder when in the hands of Captain America.
-Although the movies contradicted this by earlier stating the mighty hammer has all along been merely channeling Thor's innate power.
+When in the hands of Captain America, it could also summon lightning, although this is a contradiction as the movies earlier stated that Mjolnir has all along been merely channeling Thor's innate power.

 In the Prose Edda, Thor also used his hammer to confer blessings.
 Additionally, the ancient textbook highlighted that Thor must use Mjolnir together with his enchanted gloves.